You've Got That Somethin'

 "You've Got That Somethin'" is a song by Swedish recording artist Robyn from her debut album, Robyn Is Here (1995).
 It was released as her debut single in Sweden in 1995 by Riochet and BMG.
 The song was written by Robyn, Ulf Lindström, and Johan Ekhé, and it was produced by Lindström and Ekhé.
 In her native Sweden, "You've Got That Somethin'" was a top thirty hit, peaking at number twenty-four.
 The single was a minor hit in the United Kingdom, peaking at number fifty-four.
 It also charted at number eighty-five in Germany.

 Critical reception

 Pan-European magazine Music & Media wrote, "White label copies of the debut single 'You Got That Somethin have been mailed out to clubs in the UK and France by RCA and NNB/BMG respectively.
 Who would believe that it's a blonde Swede singing such TLC-esque material?"
-A reviewer from People Magazine said, "Not only has Robyn mastered the English language (she writes all her own material), but she also challenges teen queens Brandy and Monica at their own hip-hop soul game.
+People Magazine said, "Not only has Robyn mastered the English language (she writes all her own material), but she also challenges teen queens Brandy and Monica at their own hip-hop soul game.
 Just listen to the assured manner with which her voice glides over the swaggering, syncopated funk of 'In My Heart' and 'You've Got That Somethin."